mkhanyisig/Visualizing-the-impact-of-HIV-AIDS-in-Southern-Africa/README.md

 Data source : http://dataportal.opendataforafrica.org/qbavydc/united-nations-aids-data-2016

-For this class the main role was to create a Graphical User interface for data analysis and visualization.
+For this class the main role was to create a Graphical User Interface for data analysis and visualization.
 As the class developed, new analytical tools were added onto the GUI and were used for analysis like KNN classification, PCA analysis and more tools to help mine data and discover patterns/trends.
 For this ?project, the objective goal will be using the GUI data analysis and visualization tools to help me answer a research question(s) the data set I choose, for my given case study.